dkirkby/E4S/projects/Chatter.md

 ## Warp Speed

-The protocol configuration we used above is deliberately very slow to allow individual bits to be traced with the red LED and print output.
+The protocol configuration we used above is deliberately very slow to allow individual bits to be traced with the LEDs and serial print output.

-Now, speed up your code 100 times by setting:
+Now, with the receiver still connected via USB, **disconnect your communications jumper wire between GP20 and GP22**, then speed up your code 100 times by setting:
 ```
 BIT_DURATION = 0.005
 ```
-Also, double the message size, to a "byte" or 8 bits, since this is convenient for later adding higher-level protocol layers:
+Also, double the message size, to a "byte" or 8 bits, since this is convenient for later adding higher-level layers of protocol:
 ```
 MSG_BITS = 8
 ```
-Finally, remove (or comment out) the `print` calls in your `receive` function (since they would slow us down now) and update the main loop:
+Finally, remove (or comment out) all the `print` calls in your `receive` function (since they would slow us down now) and update the main loop to transmit a full byte then sleep for 1 second:
 ```python
 while True:
     # Uncomment the first line in the transmitter or the second in the receiver.